jgm/texmath/README.markdown

 texmath is a Haskell library for converting between formats used to represent mathematics.
-Currently it provides functions to read and write TeX math, presentation MathML, and OMML (Office Math Markup Language, used in Microsoft Office), and to write Gnu eqn and [pandoc]'s native format (allowing conversion, using pandoc, to a variety of different markup formats).
+Currently it provides functions to read and write TeX math, presentation MathML, and OMML (Office Math Markup Language, used in Microsoft Office), and to write Gnu eqn, typst, and [pandoc]'s native format (allowing conversion, using pandoc, to a variety of different markup formats).
 The TeX reader and writer supports basic LaTeX and AMS extensions, and it can parse